Nowadays a lot of people who pass out of engineering and science colleges are interested in taking Software Testing as

 - In the above case, testing did happen, and hence did the quality improve?

-- If I was a tester report 50 bugs, and the developer in a context of fixing bugs introduces 100 more bugs, has the quality improved?
+- If I was a tester report 50 Bugs, and the developer in the context of fixing bugs introduces 100 more bugs, has the quality improved?

 - Why do all other testers don’t understand the fundamental that it is a developer who can improve the quality?

 - As a tester, isn’t my job to find information about quality than trying to think of improving the quality?